TME520/TiMiNoo-Nano/README.md

 2 mini games, 7 food types, friends visits and presents, one button action, no sound, no death.

 Runs on Arduino Nano.
-Available for Arduboy and Arduino.
+Available for Arduboy and Arduino Leonardo/Uno.

 > **Game type**: Virtual Pet
 >